morungos/morungos.github.io/_posts/2025-08-10-back-to-the-farm.md

 desire for self-aggrandizement from the belief in a greater good.
 Sellar himself grew wealthy as a tenant sheep farmer among the ruins of the villages he had burned.
-When I look at the White House AI Action Plan, I see McKinsey, DOGE and their ilk as a modem Patrick Sellar — I am sure they genuinely believe COBOL programmers should learn AI, but I am equally sure they want to be the vendors.
+When I look at the White House AI Action Plan, I see McKinsey, DOGE and their ilk as modern Patrick Sellars — I am sure they genuinely believe COBOL programmers should learn AI, but I am equally sure they want to be the vendors.
-Displacement of others is good for business.
+Displacement of others is good for their business.

 ## The technology sector and agriculture compared